wyhitcs/team-letsencrypt/draftv1.md

 Variability describes the ability to derive different products from a common set of artifacts[[6](#Sven)].
 It is important for a good software to equip with variability to adapt to different environments, which also largely satisfies the requirements of different stakeholders.
 In spite of a BETA software, Let’s Encrypt provides plenty of variable features.
 In this section, a list of features and dependencies are given and then, a related model is built upon this.
 The strategies to implement such variabilities are also discussed.

 As mentioned above, Let’s Encrypt is a BETA software still in its earlier version.
 It can be seen from the GitHub milestone that a great amount of work focuses on improving its flexibility to equip with variability.
-That is why it is interesting to address its evolution history here to see how Let’s Encrypt deals with change in the system development lifecycle.
+That is why it is interesting to address its evolution history here to see how Let’s Encrypt deals with changes in the system development lifecycle.

 ###5.1 Variable Features